 But you have to act before you file your federal income tax return for the 2023 tax year.
 For most people, that return isn’t due until April 15, 2024 (April 17 if you live in Maine or Massachusetts) … so you still have plenty of time.

 So, here’s what I recommend: Start working on your federal tax return to get a sense of what your 2023 tax liability looks like before it’s cut back.
-Put an appropriate amount of money into one or more of the tax-advantage accounts described below.
+Put an appropriate amount of money into one or more of the tax-advantaged accounts described below.
 Readjust your tax return accordingly to see how much you save.
 And, of course, send your return to the IRS.

 That’s the short version.
 But read on as I provide a deeper look at ways you can still cut into your 2023 tax bill.